tldr-pages/tldr/pages/linux/pacman-sync.md

 `sudo pacman -Syu --ignore {{package}}`

-- Remove not installed packages and unused repositories from the cache (use `Scc` flag to [c]lean all packages):
+- Remove not installed packages and unused repositories from the cache (use the flags `Scc` to [c]lean all packages):

 `sudo pacman -Sc`